barnacl437/Barnacl437/README.md

 I mostly use [WTFPL](https://en.wikipedia.org/wiki/WTFPL) or no licence on my projects.
 They are mostly for fun perhaps, so the licence should be also fun and short af xddd

 and hey, I am generally friendly, talkative, a little smart-ass seeming but still reachable ~~(yes i am smartass)~~.
 I accept open friend requests, so feel free to talk to me on my "supported" social platforms, a complete list is available [here](https://barnacl437.github.io/#social-links).
+Can't properly send a fen req on discord? want to leave some relic proving your existence somewhere on the internet?
+Throw me your word @ this repo's [discussion page](https://github.com/Barnacl437/Barnacl437/discussions).
+I treat it as a forum gateway and would hope to reading allat anything you write as i have time to do. lel

-## KTHXBYE!!11!!111!1!
+### KTHXBYE!!11!!111!1!

-footnote: def not inspired by [Lolcode](http://www.lolcode.org/).
+*footnote: def not inspired by [Lolcode](http://www.lolcode.org/).*